Bavanetha27/Refixly/README.md

 - 🏆 Get recognized for their work
 - 📜 Receive certificates and swag!

-🎉 **I can’t wait to welcome new contributors** from GSSoC 2025 to this Flavor-ai project family!
+🎉 **I can’t wait to welcome new contributors** from GSSoC 2025 to this Refixly project family!
 Let's build, learn, and grow together — one commit at a time. 🔥👨‍💻👩‍💻

 <img src="https://user-images.githubusercontent.com/74038190/212284100-561aa473-3905-4a80-b561-0d28506553ee.gif" width="100%">